 The second half of the discussion was around the kolla-kubernetes, where the team discussed the roadmap for the current cycle.
 That will include upgrade prototyping for z stream & x stream services, validating the logging solution with fluent-bit, automated deployment, removing deprecated components, and improving documentation.

 Most of the teams had wrapped up their design discussions on Thursday and were gearing up for “the hackathons” on the last day.

 Day-5, September 15

-Day 5 of PTG started as the day for hackathons, and general project/cross-project discussions.
+Day 5 of PTG started as the day for hackathons and general project/cross-project discussions.
 Most project teams were preparing for their travel plans or site-seeing in Colorado.
-The Kolla team started the day with alternate Dockerfile build tool review.
-Later on the day, there was something everyone in OpenStack and containers community was looking forward to - the OpenStack - Kubernets SIG with Chris Hodge.
-Some key targets for the release were identified including contributors interested.
-We then had the most pressing issue for all deployment projects based on containers - the build and publishing pipeline for kolla images with openstack-infra team.
+The Kolla team started the day with an alternate Dockerfile build tool review.
+Later on the day, there was something everyone in OpenStack and the containers community was looking forward to - the OpenStack - Kubernets SIG with Chris Hodge.
+Some key targets for the release were identified, including contributors interested.
+We then had the most pressing issue for all deployment projects based on containers - the build and publishing pipeline for Kolla images with openstack-infra team.
 Most of the current requirements, needs, and blocking points were identified for rolling this feature.
 The Kolla team and OpenStack infra team will work together to get this rolling in the starting phase of this cycle once zuul v3 rollout becomes stable.
 The Kolla team ended the day early for some much needed buzz for the whole week's work at “Station 26”.

 It was a very insightful session this time around in Denver.
 And with the kind of work Opcito is coming up within OpenStack space, I am already looking forward to the Dublin edition of OpenStack PTG.